theoknights/theoknights.github.io/_posts/2024-03-30-MEHAT-conference-schedule.md

   </svg>
 </button>
 <div class="content">
-  <p><i>My paper focuses on the way that memories of homeland and journeys of exile are constructed by those in the modern-day Iraqi Jewish diaspora.
+  <p><i>This paper focuses on the way that memories of homeland and journeys of exile are constructed by those in the modern-day Iraqi Jewish diaspora, and how these narratives work to both enrich and obscure the historical record.
 Nostalgia, performativity, and the fallibility of memory all contribute to creating narratives that differ from both each other and factual history.
-I will examine these issues through self-published memoirs, oral history, and structured informal memory books created by my own relatives.
-By doing this, I will add to the body of critical literature surrounding memoir and family narratives by using original family texts that have not been studied before.
-I will compare these texts with each other to analyze the reasons behind any differences in the recollections of their experiences, and will also situate them within the wider body of twentieth-century Iraqi-Jewish exile and emigrant discourse.
+I examine these issues through self-published memoirs, oral history, and structured informal memory books created by my own relatives.
+By doing this, I add to the body of critical literature surrounding memoir and family narratives by using original family texts that have not been studied before.
+These texts are compared with each other to analyze the reasons behind any differences in the recollections of their experiences, and are also situated within the wider body of twentieth-century Iraqi-Jewish exile and emigrant discourse.
 The contextualization that this paper provides for the primary sources of family narratives also involves the analysis of how such narratives are formed and maintained, situating the paper in anthropological debates around the construction of memory and autobiography.
 There is no “typical” Iraqi-Jewish narrative, and this paper does not aim to try and capture the totality of Iraqi-Jewish experiences; instead, by focusing on one family and the two narratives of life and emigration that have been recorded, this paper provides a framework for analysis of family narratives within an historical context.
 In doing so, I aim to demonstrate the paradox of the fallibility of memory, and the usefulness of accounts of life stories in supplementing the historical record.</i></p>
 </div>
 </div>
 <p>